Ed and Rae Schollmaier provide a lead commitment of $10 million

 Since his arrival on campus, Del Conte has overseen a series of historic moments in TCU's athletics history that include the Horned Frogs' July 1, 2012 entrance into the Big 12 and nearly $230 million in construction projects.

-A new $164 million Amon G. Carter Stadium opened in September 2012, while a $59 million rebuild of Daniel-Meyer Coliseum began immediately after the 2013-14 season.
+A new $164 million Amon G. Carter Stadium opened in September 2012, while a $59 million renovation of Daniel-Meyer Coliseum will provide a new TCU basketball home for the 2014-15 season.
 Almost $6 million combined contributed to the August 2010 opening of the Jane Justin Fieldhouse at Garvey-Rosenthal Soccer Stadium and a new baseball performance center to be completed in Fall 2014.

 Other facility projects under Del Conte include the Horned Frogs opening a new football locker room, sports medicine center and equipment room.
 Within the sports medicine center, TCU is the only school in the nation to have its own cryo sauna.
-There was also a Spring 2011 expansion of baseball's Lupton Stadium and the Fall 2011 debut of the Physical Performance Center.
+There was also a Spring 2011 expansion of baseball's Lupton Stadium, the Fall 2011 debut of the Physical Performance Center and the Fall 2014 opening of the G. Malcolm Louden Player Development Center for Baseball.

 The partnership between TCU, Fort Worth and the Metroplex has never been more evident.
 In 2013, football sold out of season tickets for the second straight year with a new record total of 31,636.
 Football, baseball, men's basketball, women's basketball, soccer, men's tennis, track and field and volleyball have set either season ticket or attendance records in the last two years.